solodev/cloud-documentation/src/organizations/add/index.md

 ><img src="../../../images/org-add3.jpg" alt="org-add3" style="width: 50%; display: block"></a>

 !!!
 Please Note:
 This field currently cannot be changed here.
-Billing email is an email of your user account.
-You can change billing email in <a href="/organizations/rename/">profile page</a>.
+The billing email is an email of your user account.
+You can change the billing email in <a href="/organizations/rename/">profile page</a>.
 !!!

 ### Add

-Once you’ve completed all of the fields, click the blue “Add” button and your oganization will be created.
+Once you’ve completed all of the fields, click the blue “Add” button and your organization will be created.

 ><img src="../../../images/page-add3.jpg" alt="page-add3" style="width: 40%; display: block"></a>

 !!!
 Please Note:
-The oganization build process may take several minutes to complete after clicking the "Add" button.
-Do not close or quit your browser duing this process.
+The organization build process may take several minutes to complete after clicking the "Add" button.
+Do not close or quit your browser during this process.
 !!!